 I’m not talking about the love of the Bachelor / Bachelorette kind.
-Rather where you’ll find ‘lovely’ experiences in this rural region thanks to the passion of the local people.
+Rather where you’ll find ‘lovely’ experiences in this rural region thanks to the passion and determination of the locals.

 One thing I know about Queenslanders is we’re a resilient bunch.
-We have an innate ability to draw on our inner reserves and stay strong through the face of adversity.
+We have an innate ability to draw on our inner reserves and stay strong in the face of adversity.
 And there have been a few tough periods over the last few years.
-Bushfires, floods and now this ongoing drought that doesn’t seem to have an endpoint in sight is testing the mettle of many – some more than others – depending on where you live in this vast state.
+Bushfires, floods and now this ongoing drought that doesn’t seem to have an endpoint in sight is testing the mettle of many – some more than others – depending on where you live in the vast sunshine state.

 And what’s keeping them going?

-The Granite Belt Region is a small area, stretching across only 60 kilometres near the Queensland and New South Wales State Border.
-But this pocket is packed with wineries, a spectacular National Park, microbreweries, fresh produce like apples, olives and stone fruit.
+The Granite Belt Region is a small area stretching across 60 kilometres near the Queensland and New South Wales State Border.
+Small by Australian standards, this rural pocket is packed with wineries, a spectacular National Park, microbreweries, fresh produce like apples, olives and stone fruit.
 And then there are the tasty treats made using some of the fresh produce: cheese, chocolate, jam and olive oil.